omarabid/rust-companies/README.md

 * [Collective Sense](https://collective-sense.com) - We use Rust to implement data collectors and processors in our network monitoring and security analysis software.
 Our product needs to be both secure and extremely fast which makes Rust a perfect fit.
 * [EVO](https://evo.company) - We have development tools, containerization, monitoring and orchestration systems in Rust.
 * [Gremlin](https://www.gremlin.com) - Safely and efficiently causing controlled chaos.
-* [slowtec](http://www.slowtec.de) - Our robust & reliable automation systems are entirely written in Rust.
 * [npm](http://www.npmjs.com)
   ([GitHub](https://github.com/npm)) - Replacing C and rewriting performance-critical bottlenecks in the registry service architecture.
+* [Sandstorm](https://sandstorm.io)([1](https://sandstorm.io/news/2016-08-09-collections-app)) - The backend of our Collections app is written in Rust.
+* [Sentry](https://sentry.io)([1](https://blog.sentry.io/2016/10/19/fixing-python-performance-with-rust.html)) - JavaScript, Java and iOS event processing and the command-line client for the Sentry API.
+* [slowtec](http://www.slowtec.de) - Our robust & reliable automation systems are entirely written in Rust.
 * [VersionEye](https://www.versioneye.com)
   ([GitHub](https://github.com/VersionEye)) - We are using Rust to implement a command line tool which can identify software dependencies by their SHA values.
 * [TreeScale](https://www.treescale.com) - At TreeScale we are implemented distributed PubSub system using Rust and MIO, which gave us 8x performance on for processing and distributing Container Images